 How to Create Our Own Mind Palace

-- When you need to access the information again, re-imagine your items by taking the same walk through the scene again.
+- When you need to reaccess the information, re-imagine your items by taking the same walk through the scene again.

 As an example, we’ll be creating a Mind Palace with five of the most recent actors who played the British detective.
 We’ll picture Sherlock’s apartment at 221B Baker Street from the 2010 series as we plot our course through the mental map:

 - We’ve entered the house.
-Coming up the stairs we run into Sir Ian McKellen who informs us that we shall no pass.
+Coming up the stairs, we run into Sir Ian McKellen, who informs us that we shall not pass.
 (Mr Holmes, 2015)

 - Turning left, we can barely make out Robert Downey Jr., camouflaged as the armchair he’s sitting in.
 (Sherlock Holmes, 2009)